pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Client → Server**

-Informational response for a HEARTBEAT request.
-This method is purely informational to the server and does not conclude the HEARTBEAT request.
+Informational response for a `HEARTBEAT` request.
+This method is purely informational to the server and *does not fully conclude* the `HEARTBEAT` request.
+In order to complete the request, the client must also send an `OK` message.
+Please refer to [`HEARTBEAT`](#heartbeat) for more information.

 Arguments: **Timestamp** (arg0, string): time at which this message was sent in the format of `RFC-3339`.